Ydrnan/qp_plugins_damour/localization/README.md

 ```
 to set the mo classes.
 We don't care about the name of the
 mo classes.
 The algorithm just localizes all the MOs of
-a given class between then, for all the classes, except the deleted MOs.
+a given class between them, for all the classes, except the deleted MOs.

 If you just on kind of mo class to localize all the MOs between them
 you have to put: